Spatially dense stochastic epidemic models with infection-age dependent infectivity: Abstract

 \section{Abstract}

 We study an individual-based stochastic spatial epidemic model where the number of locations and the number of individuals at each location both grow to infinity.
-Each individual is associated with a random infectivity function, which depends on the age of infection.
+Each individual is associated with a random infection-age dependent infectivity function.
 Individuals are infected through interactions across the locations with heterogeneous effects.
-The epidemic dynamics in each location is described by the total force of infection, the number of susceptible individuals, the number of infected individuals that are infected at each time and have been infected for a certain amount of time, as well as the number of recovered individuals.
-The processes can be described using a time-space representation.
+The epidemic dynamics can be described using a time-space representation for the the total force of infection, the number of susceptible individuals, the number of infected individuals that are infected at each time and have been infected for a certain amount of time, as well as the number of recovered individuals.
 We prove a functional law of large numbers for these time-space processes, and in the limit, we obtain a set of time-space integral equations.
 We then derive the PDE models from the limiting time-space integral equations, in particular, the density (with respect to the infection age) of the time-age-space integral equation for the number of infected individuals tracking the age of infection satisfies a linear PDE in time and age with an integral boundary condition.
-These integral equation and PDE limits can be regarded as dynamics on graphons under certain conditions.
+These integral equation and PDE limits can be regarded as dynamics on graphon under certain conditions.